google-deepmind/deepmind-research/ogb_lsc/mag/README.md

 We refer to this as the "raw" data.

-**3. To run the preprocessing code**
+**3. Run the preprocessing code.**

 ```bash
 /bin/bash run_preprocessing.sh -r ROOT
 ```

-The pre-processing is very time- and memory-consuming, and should only be run to verify the full pipeline.
+The pre-processing is both time- and memory-consuming, and should only be run to verify the full pipeline.
 You can download the pre-processed data using the following script, for use in training and evaluating models: